bezmoradi/tutorials/go/16-pointer.md

 }
 ```

-In the above program, we are passing a reference of the `name` variable to the `updateName` function.
-The problem here is that after `updateName` is finished, it will be removed automatically from stack; so the `main()` function will be left in the void!
-After analyzing the code, the compiler realizes that it should fix the issue.
-When this function is done, Go uses what's called [Escape Analysis](#what-is-escape-analysis).
-If the compiler determines that a function returns a memory address OR the function receives a memory address as its input params (This is our case in the above example), it typically allocates memory for it on the heap rather than the stack.
+In the above program, we are passing a pointer to the `name` variable to the `updateName` function.
+When the Go compiler analyzes this code, it performs what's called [Escape Analysis](#what-is-escape-analysis) to determine whether variables should be allocated on the stack or the heap.
+In this particular example, the compiler detects that `name` is being shared across function boundaries through a pointer, which signals that it might need to outlive the `main` function's stack frame.
+To ensure safe access, the compiler typically allocates such variables on the heap.
+The general rule is: if the compiler determines that a function returns a memory address OR the function receives a memory address as its input params, it often allocates memory for those variables on the heap rather than the stack.

 ```text
 +-----------------------+      +-----------------------+